lzim/teampsd/resources/design/design_workshop_manual/week_4.md

 - What could we have missed or ignored from the user?
 - What worked well in the month and what did not?

+### Reflect Second Stories

-**Second Story Perspective Questions to reflect on from the month:**
+**Use these set of question to help think through Second Story Perspective Questions to reflect on the design process from the month:**

 1. Do you see any places where moving forward independently could have been more aligned with the team or integrated better when you were done?
 2. Could a dependency or root assumption have been caught any sooner for the benefit of the team?